Stormont, Dundas & Glengarry Highlanders' Association is the formal name, but we prefer to call it The Glens'

 Also housed in the Cornwall Armoury is The SD&G Highlanders' Regimental Museum, another project of the SD&G Regimental Foundation.
 The museum had its beginnings in the late 1940's.
 It was officially opened on October 27, 1955.
 A number of former members of the Regiment were involved in developing the museum including Robert Gray (a past officer) and Gerry Gault (a past Regimental Sergeant Major).
-Today, the museum is under the care of the Chamois Family.
+Since then, the museum has been under the care of the Chamois Family.
 The inventory and displays have seen a dramatic change under the leadership of Senior Curator Leon Chamois.